...

 Sometimes known as “Isolates” or simply “ISOs,” these curated varieties offer the most consistency for your research.
 Isolated Spore Syringe genetics are extremely fast, hardy and resilient—that’s why they are one of our most popular magic mushroom spore products here at ITW!

 Remember when we explained how spores are dispersed—by dropping from the gills, pores or teeth of a fruiting body?
 Well, Spore Prints are created when you collect those spores in mass.
-For a gilled, cap and stem mushroom like most strains of cubensis, spore prints are created by cutting a mature mushroom cap from its stem, and placing it on a surface (here at ITW, we use sterile aluminum foil).
+For a gilled, cap and stem mushroom like most strains of cubensis, spore prints are created by cutting a mature mushroom cap from its stem, and placing it on a surface (here at ITW, we use sterile aluminum foil).mushroom spore print

 If you wait anywhere from a few minutes to 24 hours, that mushroom cap will release thousands of spores onto your surface, creating a spore print.
 Spore prints are super useful in identification of wild mushrooms because their color and other attributes can help distinguish from otherwise similar mushrooms.